Azure/Azure-Proactive-Resiliency-Library/docs/archetypes/service-bundle/_index.md

 +++
 title = "{{ replace .Name "-" " " | title }}"
-description = "Best practices and resiliency recommendations for {{ replace .Name "-" " " | title }} and associated resources."
+description = "Best practices and resiliency recommendations for {{ replace .Name "-" " " | title }} and associated resources and settings."
 date = "{{ .Date | time.Format ":date_short" }}"
 author = "CHANGE ME TO YOUR GITHUB USERNAME" msAuthor = "CHANGE ME TO YOUR MICROSOFT ALIAS" draft = false
 +++

-The presented resiliency recommendations in this guidance include {{ replace .Name "-" " " | title }} and associated settings.
+The presented resiliency recommendations in this guidance include {{ replace .Name "-" " " | title }} and associated resources and settings

 ## Summary of Recommendations